Split to Dubrovnik

 Going to...

-If you’re a fan of the hit TV series Game of Thrones, then you’ll find most of its streets familiar.
-Dubrovnik was the main location for the show’s King’s Landing, including the alley where they shot Cersei’s iconic walk of shame.
+Just walking around the Old Town is probably already the best thing to do in Dubrovnik.
+And if you’re a fan of the hit TV series Game of Thrones, you’ll find many of its streets familiar.
+Dubrovnik was the main location for the show’s King’s Landing, including the alley where they shot Cersei’s iconic walk of shame!

 4 ways to get from Split to Dubrovnik